TNC Predator eliminated from qualifiers, misses third round of DPC tournaments | Dot Esports

 This article is brought to you by StatBanana, the best Dota 2 strategy tool.

-The Southeast Asian giants have been felled at their second hurdle of the qualifiers.
-TNC Predator lost their matchup against Reality Rift in the StarLadder ImbaTV Minor qualifiers and have been eliminated.
+The Southeast Asian giants have been felled at their second hurdle of the Dota 2 qualifiers.
+TNC Predator lost their matchup against Reality Rift in the StarLadder ImbaTV Minor qualifiers earlier today and have been eliminated.

-The loss means that MDL Chengdu Major champions will not attend the Minor and will also lose out on their sole chance at making the ESL One Los Angeles Major.
-One slot from the Major is reserved for the winner of the Minor winner.
+The loss means that the MDL Chengdu Major champions won’t attend the Minor and will also lose out on their sole chance at making the ESL One Los Angeles Major.
+One slot from the Major is reserved for the winner of the Minor.

 TNC relied on one of their most successful strategies in the Morphling-Earthshaker combo for the third game of their series vs. Reality Rift.
-Despite the nerfs to each hero that had seen both dropped heavily down the tier list, TNC remains one of the best teams in the world at using the combo.
-It wasn’t enough, however, as Reality Rift’s Ravdan “Hustla” Narmandakh put in a performance of a lifetime on Skywrath Mage to eliminate the Major champions.
+Despite the nerfs to each hero that had seen both drop heavily down the tier list, TNC remain one of the best teams in the world at using the combo.
+It wasn’t enough, however.
+Reality Rift’s Ravdan “Hustla” Narmandakh put in a performance of a lifetime on Skywrath Mage to eliminate the Major champions.

 Related: PSG.LGD fail to make it out of open qualifiers for second time in a row